 Upon his retirement, Cartier sold 15 East 96th Street to the Roman Catholic Church of St. Francis de Sales, which used it as a convent.
 Little alteration was done to the interiors while the nuns lived here and in 1981 it was sold to financier Barry Turpin for $3 million to be used as a private residence once again.
 Turpin updated the plumbing, wiring and temperature control systems.

 A full restoration was initiated when, in 1987, businessman Paul Singer purchased the house for $5.7 million.
 Singer brought in European architects most familiar with the Beaux Arts period for advice, after which a two-year restoration was executed by Thompson/Robinson/Toraby Architects, winning them the “Friend of the Upper East Side Historic Districts” Award in 1989.

 In 2004 a second restoration was completed by Preserv that repaired and replaced copper cladding, replaced and restored the decorative railings, replaced the roof, and patched and repaired the limestone façade.
 The following year the organ, thought to be the last extant Estey Player Organ in the city, was removed to storage in order to make space for an additional bathroom.

-Lucy Drexel Dahlgren’s neo-French townhouse – at once charming and imposing -- has never been seriously altered and remains one of Manhattan’s premier private residences.
+Lucy Drexel Dahlgren’s French townhouse – at once charming and imposing -- has never been seriously altered.